Overview

 check if the account is anonymous

-On the client, we check isAnonymous:
+On the client, we check the isAnonymous prop from currentUser:

 export const onRegisterNonBlocking = auth.user().onCreate(async (userRecord) => {

-userRecord.providerData.length === 0 // true for anonymous accounts
+userRecord.providerData.length === 0 // empty array for anonymous accounts

 })

-convert to a non-anonymous account
+convert to a non-anonymous account (client SDK)

 const emailCred = EmailAuthProvider.credential(email, password)